| Border Rivers|| |

 - Fish deaths in Macintrye and Severn Rivers in January/early February 2020 as a result of short sharp rise in river flows.

 - Pindari low level valve maintenance work prevented transparent releases since December 2019, but resumed from September 2020.
-Undelivered amount will be provided in future releases.
+Undelivered amount is being added to Pindari releases.

-- Rainfall since February 2020 has continued to generate flows which have filled Boggabilla and Mungindi Weirs.
-Catchment is now wet and so will respond quickly if further rainfall occurs.
+- Storages are low but rainfall has continued to generate flows downstream which have filled Boggabilla and Mungindi Weirs.

 Page link: https://www.industry.nsw.gov.au/water/allocations-availability/droughts-floods/drought-update/critical-valleys-in-drought/border-rivers